Excellent

 Providers who prescribe Strattera have a unique vantage point.
 They’re able to share insights about how medications work and how they’ve seen them help their clients manage ADHD symptoms.

-Joana Reyes, FNP-BC, a provider on Klarity, says, “Strattera is a great medication if patients are able to tolerate it.
+Joana Reyes, FNP-BC, a provider on Klarity Health, says, “Strattera is a great medication if patients are able to tolerate it.
 Most of the time (first 1 to 2 weeks), [the] patient may feel nauseated, but once patients pass [the] 1- to 2-week mark, they feel great and feel the medication is effective for them.
 Patients are started first at a low dose and the following month the dose is increased if needed.
 Not every patient is fond of taking medication every day.
 But it is a great medication if patients are able to tolerate it because, not only is it effective for ADHD, but also patients feel Strattera improved their mood as well.”

 How Strattera compares to other ADHD meds